-Posted on: 01-10-2021 in Expats
+Posted on: 1st October 2021 in Expats

-Managing your investments while living as an expat in another country or even continent can be a riddle to some.
+Managing your investments while living as an expat in another country or continent can be a riddle to some.
 Dealing with an investment portfolio is never an easy task.
-If you add to the mix the distance of hundreds or thousands of kilometres, management could become confusing and complicated.
+If you add to the mix the distance of hundreds or thousands of kilometres, investment management can become confusing and complicated.
 In this blog, we will share 4 investment tips to make your life a bit easier and reduce stress.

-Exchange rates may work in favour but also against your financial plans.
+Exchange rates may work in your favour but also against your financial plans.
 Unfortunately, many expats don’t realise the importance of exchange rates and how they affect their budgets.
 As expats sometimes get paid in US dollars, British pounds or euros, they tend to forget that local currencies may strengthen or weaken depending on the market conditions.

-Another factor that should be considered is the cost of conversion which can be high if expats do not monitor rates and charges of the service they use.
+Another factor that should be considered is the cost of conversion, which can be high if expats do not monitor the rates and charges of the service they use.
 Living abroad means that expats often convert a part of their funds to other currencies, so finding the right provider is quite important.

-The financial world is rapidly changing so today’s opportunities might be tomorrow’s money pits.
+The financial world is rapidly changing, so today’s opportunities might be tomorrow’s money pits.
 Even though it is very easy to get access to financial information via the internet and other sources, the ability to filter it and use it in a constructive way is the difficult part of building a solid financial plan.
-Working abroad and not in your home country means that you face more obstacles as there could be different rules and regulations that could weigh in on your financial plans.
+Working abroad and not in your home country means that you face more obstacles, as there could be different rules and regulations that could weigh in on your financial plans.

 At Holborn, we have a wealth of experience, successfully working with clients for over twenty years to reach their financial goals.
 Our team of experts can provide detailed, bespoke advice and investment tips based on your situation and needs.
-Our global complement of 200+ independent financial advisers deliver top quality, globally-compliant services locally to clients in Dubai, Malaysia, Vietnam, Hong Kong, South Africa, the United Kingdom, Spain and Cyprus.
+Our global complement of 200+ independent financial advisers delivers top quality, globally-compliant services locally to clients in Dubai, Malaysia, Vietnam, Hong Kong, South Africa, the United Kingdom, Spain and Cyprus.